 In the next article, we will configure the DKIM record for Office 365.

-In this article, you learned how to configure the SPF record for Office 365.
-Log in to the Microsoft 365 admin portal and copy the Exchange Online SPF record include statement, include:spf.protection.outlook.com.
+You learned how to configure the SPF record for Office 365.
+Sign in to the Microsoft 365 admin portal and copy the Exchange Online SPF record include statement, include:spf.protection.outlook.com.

 Did you enjoy this article?
 You may also like Copy members from one AD group to another.
 Don’t forget to follow us and share this article.